Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Mold spores actually exist all around us, but they thrive in the presence of cellulose-based materials and moisture.
 Whether it’s a pile of damp leaves in a forest or section of wet drywall in your basement, mold from the air will land on those materials and begin to break down those substances.
 Leaves are significantly less complex than the gypsum material in drywall, but the end result is the same.

-The mold will continue to reproduce, slowly decomposing the material until it is completely gone.
-The process leaves a dusty, dirt-like material behind.
+If not addressed, mold will completely decompose the material.
+This process leaves a dusty, dirt-like material behind.
 In nature, that mineral-rich substance mixes in with actual dirt and helps new plants grow.

 In your home or business, it will slowly consume your walls, carpeting, or ceiling, leaving a mess behind.
 For this reason, it’s important to repair the source of moisture and clean mold as soon as possible.
-Also, many species of mold are found in mattresses and mattress dust.
-In the event that they get wet, mold can begin to grow quickly.
+Mattresses and mattress dust are likely to contain a variety of mold species.
+Mold can grow quickly if the mattress remains wet.
 For this reason, it’s important to dry a wet mattress quickly.

 Common Types of Mold Found in Your Home and Business